Gravel Bike vs. Road Bike

 ● Stability

-Gravel bikes are designed to maximize stability, and therefore the lower bottom bracket makes it seems like you are ‘in’ the bike instead of on top of it.
+Gravel bikes are designed to maximize stability; therefore, the lower bottom bracket makes it seem like you are ‘in’ the bike instead of on top of it.
 The aftermarket suspension forks of the road bike can throw it off balance when riding at full speed.

 Similarities between Gravel Bikes and Road Bikes